 Put your own oxygen mask on first, before helping others.
 That safety warning has taken on a whole new meaning for me since I started caring for a loved one experiencing mental ill health.
 It started back in 2016 when someone very close to me had a mental breakdown.
 They have been in treatment since and, in many ways, we’ve both been on a journey ꟷ my loved one learning to manage their mental ill health, and me as a caregiver.

 The COVID-19 pandemic has brought mental health to the fore and I wanted to share my story to help contribute to ending the stigma that unfortunately still exists.
-Today, I’ve realized that being vulnerable doesn’t make you weak; on the contrary ꟷ being open about what you’re experiencing and then asking for help shows courage and is also one of the most important steps in supporting your own wellbeing.
+Today, I’ve realised that being vulnerable doesn’t make you weak; on the contrary ꟷ being open about what you’re experiencing and then asking for help shows courage and is also one of the most important steps in supporting your own wellbeing.

 My caregiving journey